brainhack-school2025/albert-plante_project/README.md

 * 's' for nonlinear elastic (SyN) registration

 The pipeline proceeds as follows:
-1. Rigid registration of DWI (automaticaly the b0 volume) to MP2RAGE
+1. Rigid registration of DWI (automatically the b0 volume) to MP2RAGE
 2. Affine registration of MP2RAGE to MNI 152 template
 3. Application of transformations to:
 * DWI to MNI